conda-incubator/conda-pypi/docs/features.md

 Explicitly requested packages are always installed from PyPI and converted to `.conda` format to ensure you get exactly what you asked for.
-For dependencies, conda-pypi intelligently chooses the best source using a conda-first approach.
+For dependencies, conda-pypi chooses the best source using a conda-first approach.
 If a dependency is available on conda channels, it will be installed with `conda` directly.
 If not available on conda channels, the dependency will be converted from PyPI to `.conda` format.